Recombination-activating gene: Function

 In the vertebrate immune system, each antibody is customized to attack one particular antigen (foreign proteins and carbohydrates) without attacking the body itself.
-The human genome has at most 30,000 genes, and yet it generates millions of different antibodies, which allows it to be able to respond to invasion from millions of different antigens.
+Despite the fact that there are only two genes in the human genome that code for the variable region of antibodies, B-cells are capable of generating millions of different antibodies, which allows the immune system to respond to millions of different antigens.
 The immune system generates this diversity of antibodies by shuffling, cutting and recombining a few hundred genes (the VDJ genes) to create millions of permutations, in a process called V(D)J recombination.
 RAG-1 and RAG-2 are proteins at the ends of VDJ genes that separate, shuffle, and rejoin the VDJ genes.
 This shuffling takes place inside B cells and T cells during their maturation.

 RAG enzymes work as a multi-subunit complex to induce cleavage of a single double stranded DNA (dsDNA) molecule between the antigen receptor coding segment and a flanking recombination signal sequence (RSS).
 They do this in two steps.
-They initially introduce a ‘nick’ in the 5' (upstream) end of the RSS heptamer (a conserved region of 7 nucleotides) that is adjacent to the coding sequence, leaving behind a specific biochemical structure on this region of DNA: a 3'-hydroxyl (OH) group at the coding end and a 5'-phosphate (PO4) group at the RSS end.
+They initially introduce a 'nick' in the 5' (upstream) end of the RSS heptamer (a conserved region of 7 nucleotides) that is adjacent to the coding sequence, leaving behind a specific biochemical structure on this region of DNA: a 3'-hydroxyl (OH) group at the coding end and a 5'-phosphate (PO4) group at the RSS end.
 The next step couples these chemical groups, binding the OH-group (on the coding end) to the PO4-group (that is sitting between the RSS and the gene segment on the opposite strand).
 This produces a 5'-phosphorylated double-stranded break at the RSS and a covalently closed hairpin at the coding end.
 The RAG proteins remain at these junctions until other enzymes (notably, TDT) repair the DNA breaks.

 The RAG proteins initiate V(D)J recombination, which is essential for the maturation of pre-B and pre-T cells.
 Activated mature B cells also possess two other remarkable, RAG-independent phenomena of manipulating their own DNA: so-called class-switch recombination (AKA isotype switching) and somatic hypermutation (AKA affinity maturation).
 Current studies have indicated that RAG-1 and RAG-2 must work in a synergistic manner to activate VDJ recombination.
 RAG-1 was shown to inefficiently induce recombination activity of the VDJ genes when isolated and transfected into fibroblast samples.
 When RAG-1 was cotransfected with RAG-2, recombination frequency increased by a 1000-fold.
 This finding has fostered the newly revised theory that RAG genes may not only assist in VDJ recombination, but rather, directly induce the recombinations of the VDJ genes.